-Most health care plans, including all plans purchased through the Marketplace, cover screening about tobacco use, where your doctor will ask if you smoke or use tobacco, and offer you information on how it affects your health and why you should consider quitting.
+Most health care plans, including all plans purchased through the Marketplace, cover screening about tobacco use, during which your doctor will ask if you smoke or use tobacco and offer you information on how it affects your health and why you should consider quitting.

 Your health care coverage may now include free programs to help you quit.
 Depending on your plan, that might include:

 - Counseling about how to stop smoking or using other types of tobacco

 - Stop-smoking drugs bupropion (Zyban) and varenicline (Chantix)

 - Nicotine replacement, such as gum, lozenges, skin patch, inhaler, and nose spray